artkuznetsov101/telnet-server/README.md

 Simple ready-to-use telnet server with command parsing.

-Connection port - 23.

 - how to build:
 `mvn package`

 - how to run:
 `mvn exec:java`

+- connection port:
+`23`